medcomdk/dk_MunicipalityObservationResults/input/pagecontent/index.md

 [More information about the clinical guidelines for applications can be found here.](https://medcomdk.github.io/dk_HomeCareObservations/#11-clinical-guidelines-and-documentation)

 ## MedCom HomeCareObservation
-The structure of a MedCom HomeCareObservation is despicted on the following diagram:
+The structure of a MedComHomeCareObservation is despicted on the following diagram:
 <figure>
 <img alt="Shows the structure of a HomeCareObservationMessage.
 The HomeCareObservationMessage includes a MedComHomeCareObservationsMessageHeader and a MedComMessagingProvenance.
 MedComHomeCareObservationsMessageHeader references a sender and receiver organization, the MedComCoreOrganization and a focus which is a reference to a HomeCare Report.
 Form the HomeCareRepport is a MedComCorePatient and HomeCareObservation and a MedComObservationProducerOrganization. " src="./HomeCareObservation/HomeCareObservationMessage.svg" style="float:none; display:block; margin-left:auto; margin-right:auto;" id="Fig1"/>
 <figcaption text-align="center"><b>Figure 1: Overview of the references between profiles in a MedCom HomeCareObservation. </b></figcaption>